josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧅_the_operator_may_not_know_the_customer.md

 - common operational timing;
 - repeated resale patterns;
 - follow-on access by known operators;
+- evidence that the commission preceded or followed the compromise;
+- instructions describing an outcome while leaving the method open;
+- records showing who controlled scope, timing, method, or publication;
 - or later use of stolen material by identifiable state or proxy actors.

 Useful questions include: